vtbmro/chess-engine/README.md

 a chess board and returns a integer, the more positive the better for white the more negative the better for black

+Also you will find a lot of dicts, for each of the pieces and color that was added to help the search function make better and more natural moves, valuing better positioned pieces higher.

 The search file contains a minimax function based on alpha beta pruning, that basically finds the best move for the inputted player in that position by returning the best sequence of moves and a value for the evaluation of the final position.